4 Takeaways From Joe Biden's Big Win In South Carolina

 Half of South Carolina Democratic voters said Clyburn's endorsement was an important factor in their vote — and Biden won them overwhelmingly, according to the exit polls conducted by Edison Research and sponsored by some of the major TV networks.

-Clyburn endorsed Biden Wednesday, and 37% of voters said they made up their minds in just the last few days.
+Clyburn endorsed Biden on Wednesday, and 37% of voters said they made up their minds in just the last few days.
 Biden won them by a huge margin.

 3. Biden has to hope he doesn't wind up too far behind on Super Tuesday

-Biden will come out of Saturday with the most votes out of the first four contests and be very close to Sanders in the overall delegate count.
-So then why would Biden be the underdog on Super Tuesday?
+Biden comes out of Saturday with the most votes out of the first four contests and is very close to Sanders in the overall delegate count.
+So then, why would Biden be the underdog on Super Tuesday?

-A few reasons — he's being badly outspent on the airwaves in the 14 Super Tuesday states; he has fewer staffers organizing on the ground; and Sanders' strength with Latinos.
+A few reasons: he's being badly outspent on the airwaves in the 14 Super Tuesday states; he has fewer staffers organizing on the ground; and Sanders' strength with Latinos.

 Sanders is spending 25 times what Biden is in Super Tuesday states — $15.5 million to $600,000, according to Advertising Analytics.
 To put that in context, Biden spent more on ads in South Carolina ($1 million) than across the 14 Super Tuesday states.

-The most critical thing about Biden's paltry Super Tuesday spending — he's not competing on the airwaves in California.
-California is the crown jewel of Super Tuesday with 415 delegates, 30% of all the delegates at stake Tuesday.
+The most critical thing about Biden's paltry Super Tuesday spending: He's not competing on the airwaves in California.
+California is the crown jewel of Super Tuesday, with 415 delegates, or 30% of all the delegates at stake Tuesday.

 But it might be too late to make a real difference for Super Tuesday.
 Here's this forehead-slapping nugget from the Politico piece: